A Stillness Among the Trees

 Author: Abi Ruth Martin

-Heading to Bainbridge Island, Wash., for my first TAPS Empowerment Week of Renewal, I was nervous and apprehensive.
+Heading to Bainbridge Island, Washington, for my first TAPS Empowerment Week of Renewal, I was nervous and apprehensive.
 Usually, I am surrounded by friends and family when reflecting on my brother’s death and its impact on me.
 But this week, I would be sharing and talking about this intimate part of my life with people I had never met before.

 Breathing in the salty sea air, I was reminded of Jack’s life in the Seattle area with his wife Ashley.
 In this moment, I could already feel my heart stirring and memories resurfacing as I stood so close to where I had last seen him alive.